 Discontinuation: Resolution of back pain, lack of efficacy, or development of adverse effects that necessitate discontinuation.
 Recommended not to be used more than 1 month as the costs become high and the patient should be transitioning to an active treatment program.
-Long-term use of Capsicum is not recommended.
+D.7.e.iii Long-term use of Capsicum is not recommended.

 Capsicum appears superior to Spiroflor.
 Other creams and ointments may be useful, although there is no quality evidence to guide recommendations.